 One benefit of registering with Disability Services is that an academic plan will be created.
 An academic plan creates adjustments to ensure that you have equitable access to education.
 Your academic plan won’t disclose your diagnosis to faculty staff, but will describe the likely impacts on your learning and let them know what adjustments you are entitled to.

 You’re eligible to register with Disability Services if you have a disability as defined in the Disability Discrimination Act 1992.
-Common disabilities that students live with include: depression, anxiety, hearing impairment, vision impairment, physical disability, specific learning disability, acquired brain injury, chronic medical conditions, and temporary disabilities.
+Common disabilities that students have include:

-The University has a positive duty to promote the full inclusion and participation of students living with a disability.
-Australian and NSW law prevents unlawful discrimination against people living with disability in areas including employment, education, and access to public premises.
-For the full definition of disability discrimination and disability rights see the Australian Human Rights Commission website: http://humanrights.gov.au/know-your-rights-disability-discrimination
+The University has a positive duty to promote the full inclusion and participation of students who have disabilities.
+Australian and NSW law prevents unlawful discrimination against people with disabilities in areas such as:

 People with Disability Australia (PWDA)

 PWDA provides information to people with disability, and their associates, and assesses requests for advocacy support where people feel unable to resolve issues or complaints for themselves or require representation.

 TTY: (02) 9318 2138 or 1800 422 016